 We are a clinical-stage biopharmaceutical company focused on significantly improving treatment outcomes for cancer patients by applying our ProTideTM technology to transform some of the most widely prescribed chemotherapy agents, nucleoside analogs, into more effective and safer medicines.
 While these conventional agents remain part of the standard of care for the treatment of many solid and hematological tumors, their efficacy is limited by cancer cell resistance mechanisms and they are often poorly tolerated.
 Utilizing our proprietary technology, we are developing new medicines, ProTides, designed to overcome key cancer resistance mechanisms and generate much higher concentrations of anti-cancer metabolites in cancer cells.
 Our most advanced ProTide candidates, Acelarin® and NUC-3373, are new chemical entities derived from the nucleoside analogs gemcitabine and 5-fluorouracil, respectively, two widely used chemotherapy agents.
-Acelarin is currently being evaluated in multiple clinical trials, including a Phase 3 clinical trial for patients with biliary tract cancer, a Phase 1 b clinical trial for patients with platinum-resistant ovarian cancer, and a Phase 3 clinical trial for patients with platinum-resistant ovarian cancer.
-Our third ProTide, NUC-7738, is a dvanced solid tumors and a Phase 1 b clinical trial in patients with advanced colorectal cancer.
+Acelarin is currently being evaluated in multiple clinical trials, including a Phase 3 clinical trial for patients with biliary tract cancer, a Phase 1b clinical trial for patients with biliary tract cancer, a Phase 2 clinical trial for patients with platinum-resistant ovarian cancer, and a Phase 3 clinical trial for patients with metastatic pancreatic cancer for which enrollment has been suspended.
+NUC-3373 is currently in a Phase 1 clinical trial in patients with advanced solid tumors and a Phase 1b clinical trial in patients with advanced solid tumors and a Phase 1b clinical trial in patients with advanced colorectal cancer.
 Our third ProTide, NUC-7738, is a transformation of a novel nucleoside analog (3'-deoxyadenosine) that has never been successfully developed or approved as a chemotherapy but has shown potent anti-cancer activity in preclinical studies.
 We are evaluating NUC-7738 in a Phase 1 clinical trial for patients with advanced solid tumors.
-We have retained worldwide rights to these lead product candidates as well as our preclinical product candidates, all of which we refer to as ProTides.
+We have retained worldwide rights to these lead product candidates as well as our preclinical product candidates, all of which we refe